Stage 4: Promotions and Planning

 - You are required to have valid Emergency First Aid certification.
 The Field School Program Assistant will book a First Aid certification course that fits with your schedule, and ISS will pay for this certification.
 This must be completed prior to the beginning of the International Field School.

 - You are encouraged to complete SFU Health and Counselling Services’ Supporting Students with Distress and Thoughts of Suicide workshop (SOS/SID).
 The Field School Program Assistant will notify you of when these sessions are being offered.
 You may also wish to participate in the Bouncing Forward Online Canvas Program designed for students to help them handle challenges at SFU and beyond.

 - We encourage you to review the International Field School Pedagogy section of the Developing and Leading an International Field School website, which includes content on the following topics:

 - An important aspect of leading an International Field School is considering how you engage with the communities in which you work and how you can facilitate ethical engagement.

 - This may be a particularly important topic to revisit with students in the field in programs taking place in developing countries.
 The below article provides a brief overview of ethical considerations in these contexts.

 Tiessen, R. and Grantham, K. 2017. #1: Ethics in North-South Student Mobility.
 Issue briefs on North-South student mobility.
 Universities Canada.

-Budget: Work on Budget with ISS Administrative Coordinator and Set Maximum Program Fees
+Budget: Work on Budget with ISS Manager, Administration and Set Maximum Program Fees

 - Prior to the first iteration of your International Field School, ISS will open a financial account for your program.
 This account is owned and operated by ISS and is not permitted to run a negative balance.